dotnet/AspNetCore.Docs/aspnetcore/tutorials/signalr-blazor-webassembly.md

 ## Add Razor component code for chat

-In the **BlazorSignalRApp.Client** project, replace the markup of the *Pages/Index.razor* with the following code:
+1. In the **BlazorSignalRApp.Client** project, open the *Pages/Index.razor* file.

+1. Replace the markup with the following code:

 [!code-razor[](signalr-blazor-webassembly/samples/3.x/BlazorSignalRApp/Client/Pages/Index.razor)]